Proximal bundle methods for hybrid weakly convex composite optimization problems: Abstract

 \section{Abstract}

 This paper establishes the iteration-complexity of proximal bundle methods for solving hybrid (i.e., a blend of smooth and nonsmooth) weakly convex composite optimization (HWC-CO) problems.
-This is done in a unified manner by considering a proximal bundle framework (PBF) based on a generic bundle update scheme which includes various well-known bundle update schemes.
-In contrast to other well-known stationary conditions in the context of HWC-CO, PBF uses a new stationarity measure which is easily verifiable and, at the same time, implies any of the former ones.
+This is done in a unified manner by considering a proximal bundle framework (PBF), which includes various well-known bundle update schemes.
+In contrast to hard-to-check stationary conditions (e.g., the Moreau stationarity) used by other methods for solving HWC-CO, PBF uses a stationarity measure that is easily verifiable.

 {\bf Key words.} hybrid weakly convex composite optimization, iteration-complexity, proximal bundle method, regularized stationary point, Moreau envelope. \\

 {\bf AMS subject classifications.} 49M37, 65K05, 68Q25, 90C25, 90C30, 90C60